Home How it works

 With Nostr clients

-Any client that can publish to normal relays can use nosister.
-ISE is opt-in: add an expiration tag when you want timed expiry.
+Any client that can publish to normal relays can use Nosister.
+Issuer-Specified Expiry is opt-in: add an expiration tag when you want timed expiry.